 For more information on the Zip Lining, read my full blog post about it here.

-Walking Tour to the Old Blue City of Jodhpur
+Walking Tour around the Old Blue City of Jodhpur

 So you know Jodhpur is called the Blue City?
 Well, it isn’t that Blue!